JdeRobot/smart-traffic-sensor-lab/README.md

 3. Generate your model

-   At this point we have already ran the training script and generated our model, but the results are still in the intermediate format.
-In order to use the generated model outside we have to freeze it to a **.pb** network graph file.
-For this we have to use the export_inference_graph.py script (from legacy directory):
+   At this point you have already ran the training script and generated our model, but the results are still in the intermediate format.
+In order to use the generated model outside you have to freeze it to a **.pb** network graph file.
+For this you have to use the export_inference_graph.py script (from legacy directory):

 ```bash